La-riel/MedeiaPlayer/README.md

-# repository name is changed to medeia player. and updated. but i'm bored repository update is vero slow
+# repository name is changed to medeia player. and updated. but i'm bored repository update is very slow

 # RamPlayer
 originally name is mp(`m`usic `p`layer).